nLab Hausdorff series

 Literature

-Here we list mostly references about the classical part of the subject.
-The references connecting Hausdorff series to Drinfeld associators, Grothendieck-Teichmueller group and Kashiwara-Vergne conjecture see in the corresponding entries.
+The following references concern the classical part of the subject.
+For the references connecting Hausdorff series to Drinfeld associators, the Grothendieck-Teichmueller group and the Kashiwara-Vergne conjecture see there.

 • Kuo-Tsai Chen, Integration of paths, geometric invariants and a generalized Baker–Hausdorff formula, Annals of Mathematics 65:1 (1957) 163–178 doi jstor